PowerShell/DscResource.Tests/README.md

 The test helper module (TestHelper.psm1) contains the following functions:

-- **New-Nuspec**: Creates a new nuspec file for nuget package.
+- **New-Nuspec**: Creates a new nuspec file for NuGet package.
-- **Install-ResourceDesigner**: Will attempt to download the xDSCResourceDesignerModule using Nuget package and return the module.
+- **Install-ResourceDesigner**: Will attempt to download the xDSCResourceDesignerModule using NuGet package and return the module.
 - **Initialize-TestEnvironment**: Initializes an environment for running unit or integration tests on a DSC resource.
 - **Restore-TestEnvironment**: Restores the environment after running unit or